 The course cost is $115.00 per semester credit.
 This cost includes all the books and/or DVDs.
 Some art courses may require minimal supplies such as art paper, paint, pencils, camera, etc. Technology courses require access to the appropriate software (i.e. Microsoft Office 2013) to complete assignments.

-6. Can I receive more information about a course I am interested in?
+6. How can I receive more information about a course?